angular/angular/docs/BAZEL.md

 The process should automatically connect to the debugger.
 For additional info and testing options, see the [nodejs_test documentation](https://bazelbuild.github.io/rules_nodejs/node/node.html#nodejs_test).

+- Click on "Resume script execution" to let the code run until the first `debugger` statement.
+- If you're debugging an ivy test and you want to see the template instructions, disable the `JavaScript source maps` in the settings, and look for `App_Template` in the call stack.

 ### Debugging a Node Test in VSCode

 First time setup: